harryfornasier/PixelsOptional/README.md

 ## Unimplemented Features

 Some features are not yet implemented:
-- **Unlike Functionality**: Currently, you cannot unlike a photo after liking it.
 - **Delete Own Posts**: You can't delete your own posts.
 - **Delete Account**: You can't delete your account.